Why I do what I do (and why it's good for YOU!)

 Who I am

 Here is a little about me, the artist!
 My name is Kate Giryes and I am from all over. :) I was born in Portland, Oregon, then lived for a few years in Orlando, Florida, and then for most of my life I lived in the countryside of Indiana, on a beautiful farm.
 I moved to Tel-Aviv, Israel in 2013, after meeting, falling in love with, and marrying my wonderful husband, Amir Giryes.
+We now reside in the Dallas-Fort Worth area of Texas.

 My background is in retail management, but my passion is photographic art and design.
 I fell in love with photography when I bought my first point-and-shoot camera at the age of 14.
 I couldn't put it down.
 I very quickly upgraded cameras -- not once, not twice, but three times within the course of a few years until I purchased my first DSLR, a Nikon D60.
 Then I was really in love.
-I slowly taught myself the art of photography through reading many books, following blogs, taking short courses, and non-stop practicing.
+I slowly taught myself the art of photography through reading many books, following blogs, taking short courses, and practicing non-stop.

 What I offer